harmonyjs/apple-script/README.md

 import { z } from 'zod';
 import { schemas as as } from '@avavilov/apple-script';

-// A single row item
-const Tab = as.record({
+// A single row item - strict by default (rejects unknown keys) const Tab = as.record({
   id: z.string(),
   title: z.string(),